Doileo/base-apparel/README.md

 ### Useful resources

-- [Example resource 1](https://dev.to/codemediaweb/simple-email-validation-in-javascript-css-57i6) - This helped me for understanding how Regex pattern works.
+- [Resource](https://dev.to/codemediaweb/simple-email-validation-in-javascript-css-57i6) - This helped me for understanding how Regex pattern works.
 I really liked this pattern and will use it going forward.

 ## Author